Sharkansas Women's Prison Massacre: Production

 Wynorski said the idea for the film came to him when he was in the shower.
-The movie was made at Caverns State Park, and Wynorski enjoyed the location so much that he later used it for CobraGator.
+The movie was made at Florida's Caverns State Park, a location Wynorski enjoyed so much that he later used it for CobraGator.
 The film had a Kickstarter campaign to raise production funds, but at the campaign's end on September 27, 2013, it had only raised $598.
 In an interview, director Jim Wynorski stated his disdain for crowd funding, saying this of the Kickstarter: "I was forced to try it recently, but I knew in my heart it was going to be a useless venture… which it was".

 Release

 Sharkansas Women's Prison Massacre was released on DVD and Blu-ray on May 3, 2016.
 The Blu-Ray comes with a feature-length commentary with Jim Wynorski and actresses Cindy Lucas, and Amy Holt, where they share anecdotes from the film's production.
 It was distributed by Shout!
 Factory under their Scream!
 Factory brand.